How to Write a Scientific Paper: Structure and Examples

 III.
 Results: Presenting the Findings

-3. Relationship to Hypothesis: Discuss whether the data supports the hypothesis.
+3. Relationship to Hypothesis: State whether the findings support, partially support, or challenge the hypothesis.

 IV.
 Discussion: Interpreting the Results

-1. Interpretation of Results: Explain what the results mean in context.
+1. Interpretation of Results: Explain the findings in context and compare them with prior studies.

 V. References: Citing Sources Properly